sublee/subl.ee/resume.md

     synchronous multiplayer racing games.

-    Researched rating systems such as Elo, Glicko, and [TrueSkill][trueskill-tm] to develop a matchmaker for 4v4 or free-for-all games.
+    Researched rating systems such as Elo, Glicko, and [TrueSkill][trueskill-tm] to develop a matchmaker for both 4v4 and free-for-all games.

 [nexon]: https://company.nexon.com/eng
 [kartrider]: http://kart.nexon.com/